serdimoa/big.dart/README.md

 *In the code examples below, semicolons and `toString` calls are not shown.*

-The library exports a single constructor function, `Big`.
+The library exports a some Extensions for String, double, int, `Big`.

 A Big number is created from a primitive number, string, or other Big number.